metal3-io/metal3-docs/docs/user-guide/src/ironic/ironic_installation.md

 - ironic-log-watch (to provide access to the deployment ramdisk logs)
 - mariadb (the provisioning service database; SQLite can be used as a lightweight alternative)
+- ironic-inspector (the auxiliary inspection service - only used in older versions of Metal3)

 ## Prerequisites